Keyboard shortcuts

 Description

 Prints out the information contained in the .project.json file for the specified project, defaulting to current project if no project is specified.
 Optionally an extra command can be given to get or set values in .project.json and .meta.json.
+Note that only local projects (including the current one) can be modified.

 Current project is determined as in sysand print-root and if none is found uses the current directory instead.